Cognigy/Documentation/docs/en/docs/webchat/v2/features.md

 ## Quick Replies

-Using Quick Replies, you can help your users advancing in a conversation by providing example phrases which would fit as a reply.
+Using Quick Replies, you can help your users advancing in a conversation by providing example phrases that would fit as a reply.
 By clicking a Quick Reply, the user will send a pre-configured message defined by you.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/endpoints/images/495f9cb-Screenshot_from_2019-12-09_14-55-49.png" width="100%" />